2022-2023 FALL/SUMMER MONDAY AND SATURDAY POOL LEAGUE RULES

 The captain of each team should make sure the correct amount is in the envelope.
 If your team is scheduled to play a team that has dropped out of the league, you do not have to go to the bar where the match is scheduled, but you must fill out the paperwork putting which five (5) players will receive the 24-ball count.
 See rule below regarding how to receive ball count.

-In case of a BYE week or a forfeit week, you are required to pay $23.25 or $23.00 that is due in the envelope ($13.75/$14.00 for Summer teams) or it will come out of the team’s payback.
-If the team wants ball count for the BYE, a scoresheet with the five (5) team members names must be turned in the SAME WEEK AS THE BYE to receive ball count.
-Late scoresheets will result in NO BALL COUNT for the BYE.
+In case of a BYE or a forfeit week, you are required to pay $23.25 or $23.00 that is due in the envelope ($13.75/$14.00 for Summer teams) or it will come out of the team’s payback.
+If the team wants ball count for the BYE or forfeit, a scoresheet with the five (5) team members names (three (3) team members names for summer) must be turned in the SAME WEEK AS THE BYE or forfeit to receive ball count.
+Late scoresheets will result in NO BALL COUNT for the BYE or forfeit.

 Deliver your envelopes to ACME Music Co., 1701 Frederick Ave.
 There is a box (mail slot) on the building to the right of the garage doors to deposit your envelopes.
-Envelopes should be in no later than 8:00 am Wednesday for Monday pool, and 5:00 pm Tuesday for Saturday pool.
+Envelopes should be turned in no later than 8:00 am Wednesday for Monday pool, and 8 am Tuesday for Saturday pool.

-AND YOUR TEAM NAME ON THE FRONT OF YOUR ENVELOPES***
+***PLEASE PUT YOUR TEAM NAME AND DIVISION ON YOUR ENVELOPE***

 If envelopes are not returned on time, it can result in forfeiture of all points won.
 Each team is responsible for their envelope.
 In case of a cancellation due to weather, make-up games will be at the end of the schedule.
 Cancellations will be announced with Facebook and Channel 2.
 Monday and Wednesday by 2:00 pm and Saturday by 12:00 pm.